EU approves Translohr takeover by Alstom, FSI

-BRUSSELS, Sept 24 (Reuters) - Engineering company Alstom and French sovereign fund FSI secured EU regulatory approval on Monday to buy French tramway system maker Translohr.
+BRUSSELS (Reuters) - Engineering company Alstom (ALSO.PA) and French sovereign fund FSI secured EU regulatory approval on Monday to buy French tramway system maker Translohr.

 The French company and FSI (Fonds Stratégique d‘Investissement) unveiled the takeover in May after due diligence showed Translohr’s financial situation was worse than expected.